openstack/manila/doc/source/devref/huawei_nas_driver.rst

 Huawei Driver
 =============

-Huawei NAS Driver is a plugin based the OpenStack Manila service.
+Huawei NAS Driver is a plugin based the OpenStack manila service.
 The Huawei NAS Driver can be used to provide functions such as the share and snapshot for virtual machines(instances) in OpenStack.
 Huawei NAS Driver enables the OceanStor V3 series V300R002 storage system to provide only network filesystems for OpenStack.